r-kupin/webserv/README.md

 todo -> If location and all it's super-locations have no root definition at all - server will respond with *500 Internal Server Error*, if access is not restricted, and redirect not set.
 ##### index
 May have multiple args that define files that will be used as an index - meaning - shown when location get's accessed by address, following with `/`.
 Files are checked in the specified order - left to right.
-The last element of the list can be a file with an absolute path - meaning, path not from the current location's root - but from **root**-location root.
+The last element of the list can be a file with an absolute path - meaning, path not from the current location's root - but from **root**-location's root.
 ```nginx
 index index_X.html index_1.html index_2.html;
 ```